caring/gh-provision-elb-target-group/README.md

 ## Description

 This GitHub Action provisions an Elastic Load Balancer (ELB) target group.
-It creates a new target group with the specified name in the specified VPC.
+If a target group with the specified name already exists, the action will use the existing target group.
+Otherwise, it creates a new target group with the specified name in the specified VPC.
 The target group listens on a specified port for HTTP traffic, uses IP as target type, and uses HTTP health checks on the "/health" path every 30 seconds, expecting HTTP status codes in the range 200-299.

 ## Inputs